look/query-parser/tutorial/build_a_query_parser.md

 ## Take control of your search box

-Often, when you go down the built-in query parser route, you'll get something working quickly, but later run into problems.
-Users (or your exception monitoring software) complain that queries don't work; or extremely expensive queries slow the service down for everyone.
+If you go down the built-in query parser route, you'll get something working quickly.
+But you'll probably run into problems sooner or later.
+Users (or your exception monitoring software) will complain that queries don't work; or expensive queries will slow your service down for everyone and you'll have to figure out why.

 <div class="aside">